 Every Last Word has a very different protagonist than OCDANIEL.
 Sam has been diagnosed with OCD since she was 11 and has an amazing psychiatrist.
 Now a Junior in high school, she looks every bit the part of a popular girl.
 Except she’s miserable with her old set of friends but doesn’t know how to get out.

 Thank you to my Instagram follower @the_neverending_stack for her suggestion.
 She says, “I remember The Unlikely Hero of Room 13B by Teresa Toten being a really powerful read about a character with OCD.

-Filled with moments of deep emotion and unexpected humor, this understated and wise novel explores the complexities of living with OCD and offers the prospect of hope, happiness and healing.
+Filled with moments of deep emotion and unexpected humor, this understated and wise novel explores the complexities of living with OCD and offers the prospect of hope, happiness, and healing.
 Perfect for readers who love Eleanor & Park and All the Bright Places. [young adult, ages 14 and up]

 Thank you to my Instagram follower @2cowsread for her suggestion:

 The Goldfish Boy by debut author Lisa Thompson has a main character who suffers from OCD.
-The book is British and set in England so readers get to see how their health system deals with such issues (honestly when the primary doctor makes the referral we could only hope that was not based on a true story.
-The book is middle grade.
+The book is British and set in England so readers get to see how their health system deals with such issues.
+When the primary doctor makes the referral we could only hope that was not based on a true story.

 Lisa Thompson’s debut novel is a page-turning mystery with an emotionally-driven, complex character study at its core — like Rear Window meets The Curious Incident of the Dog in the Night-Time.